 Truth is so integral to our understanding of reality, existence and knowledge that it would be impossible to survive without out.
 It is true that right now you are reading this and it is true that this morning you woke up.
 However in what sense is this true?
-Along with ontology, epistemology and general metaphysics Truth is a philosophical concept with stunning and pre-eminent history.
-Today we rely heavily on the empiricism and verification theories of Truth, known as the Correspondence Theory of Truth (truth must be allocated with regards to the statement and its object – for instance water is composed of H20) yet these are still enmeshed in larger philosophical claims of what constitutes Truth so it is not so much that A is verified by Process X so Process X and A are both true but more that because of the execution of Process A then X is true.
-Deflationist accounts attempt to situate truth is more concrete examples and move it outside higher abstract conceptions.
-Pragmatism argues that Truth is what works, Post-modernists and social constructionists’ version of Truth argue that truth and the practices that accompany it are constructed and thus objective Truth is not even possible.
-Therefore one has to ask what is Truth, does it objectively exist and, perhaps more importantly, why does it matter?
+Along with ontology, epistemology and general metaphysics Truth is a philosophical concept with a stunning and pre-eminent history.
+Today we depend heavily on both empirical and verification theories of Truth, known as the Correspondence Theory of Truth (truth must be allocated with regards to the statement and its object – for instance water is composed of H20) yet these are still enmeshed in larger philosophical claims of what constitutes Truth so it is not so much that A is verified by Process X so Process X and A are both true but more that because of the execution of Process A then X is true.
+Deflationist accounts attempt to situate truth in more concrete examples and place it outside higher abstract conceptions.
+Pragmatism argues that Truth is what works, the Post-modernist and Social Constructionist versions of Truth argue that truth and the practices that accompany it are constructed and thus objective Truth is not even possible.
+Therefore one has to ask What is Truth?
+Does it objectively exist?
+And perhaps more importantly Why does it matter?

 Dan Schneider is an American poet and critic of literature and film.
 He is the founder of Cosmoetica, one of the world’s most influential and popular websites regarding the Arts.